 I have mentioned some of the most common DNS providers guide to adding a TXT record.

-Depending upon your Domain Registrar, Google Search Console also offers verification via your login credentials so all you need to do to verify your site in Search Console is login to your provider.
+Depending upon your Domain Registrar, Google Search Console also offers verification via your login credentials.
+So, all you need to do to verify your site in Search Console is login to your provider.

 Here’re some of the following DNS providers can verify directly with Google Search Console: